 Now, to prepare a McFarland turbidity standard number 0.5, measure out 9.95 mL of 1% sulphuric acid solution [1-CU].
 Then, add 50 µL of 1% barium chloride solution to the sulphuric acid solution [2-MED-over-the-shoulder].

 Talent adds 1% sulphuric acid solution to a tube.
+Video editor: Do not use take 1.
+Take 2 shows the talent measuring out way more acid solution into the tube that scripted, this will require a bit of creative editing.
+Show the talent pipetting into the tube once.
+You can also use footage from take 3, which shows the talent setting the pipette to the correct volume.

 Talent adds1% barium chloride to the tube.
 Authors: Please ensure the two tubes containing the bacterial suspension and the turbidity standard are identical.